Countdown to Extinction: Inside the Evolution of Animal Kingdom’s Time-Traveling DINOSAUR Dark Ride

 Image: Disney

 Eisner was right about one thing: Dinosaur was unlike anything seen before.
 The film melded live-action backgrounds and location shots (mostly filmed in Venezuela) with CGI animated dinosaurs to develop a “photo-realistic” look.
-Brilliantly, the film’s unprecedented style was expressed to the public by way of a teaser trailer that literally just showed the first five minutes of the film to awe-struck audiences.
+(Yes, believe it or not, in 2000, this was genuinely, bafflingly real.)
+Brilliantly, the film’s unprecedented style was expressed to the public by way of a teaser trailer that literally just showed the first three minutes of the film to awe-struck audiences.

 Another thing the trailer didn’t reveal?
 Eisner famously insisted that the dinosaurs speak in order to make the film more “commercially viable.”
 Perhaps famous film critic Roger Ebert put it best when he commented, “An enormous effort had been spent on making these dinosaurs seem real, and then an even greater effort was spent on undermining the illusion.”
 (There’s definitely an “uncanny valley” situation going on with the iguanodons’ beaked mouths being replaced with more articulate, human-like lips.)